vick-io/bk-gill/README.md

 ## 🚀 About Me 🚀

-I'm looking to follow my passion and pursue a career in software engineering where I can apply my skills and knowledge to drive meaningful change!
+I'm looking to follow my passion and pursue a career in software engineering where I can apply my skills and knowledge to drive meaningful change.

 - 👨‍🎓 I am working towards my Master's of Electrical and Computer Engineering degree, with a specialization in Software Engineering.
 - 📚 I'm currently diving deep into the realms of software development and architecture, focusing on machine learning, large-scale data analytics, and advanced system design.
 Additionally, I'm exploring front-end development independently to augment my skills.